 Prices: This is a membership pool.
-Non-members can take swimming lessons: four for $56.
+Non-members can take swimming lessons: 4 for $59.
 Members get discounted lessons and access to Family Swim.
 Check the schedule.

 Fun features: Samena has a blow-up jungle gym in the pool once a month, as well as pool toys and water basketball.
-It also hosts fun events, such as monthly "Float-in" movies (members free; Non-members $8 each; $24 for a family of 4).
+It also hosts fun events, such as monthly "Float-in" movies included with membership.

 Tips: Samena offers a year-round outdoor and indoor pool, plus a wading area in the outdoor pool that's open in summer weather.
 The least crowded times are family swim (only open to members) from 1–3:30 p.m. or after evening lessons at 7:30 p.m.